 Plenty of hardware stores have a complicated relationship with RockSolid: genuine affection for the original system that ran their counter for years, and genuine frustration with what the MAX upgrade turned it into.
-One True Value owner, who wanted nothing more than something basic that's easy to ring on, summed up what we hear constantly:
+One co-op-affiliated hardware owner, who wanted nothing more than something basic that's easy to check out on, summed up what we hear constantly:

 "They try and push so many functions down your throat."